 If you’re self-employed, whether you run a business or work as a freelancer, you’ll usually need to fill in a Self Assessment tax return each year.

-The Self Assessment process can seem complicated at first, especially as the government often make changes to it, so we’ve broken down what you need to know for a stress-free Self Assessment when filing your tax return for 2017-18.
+The Self Assessment process can seem complicated at first, especially as the government often make changes to it, so we’ve broken down what you need to know for a stress-free Self Assessment when filing your tax return.

 - Self Assessment and tax resource